815 Elmwood Avenue

 Logan School was at full capacity within its first two years.
 Two wings were added to the school, providing an additional eight classrooms.
 In 1930, the auditorium was converted into a cafetorium.
 Logan was converted to an alternative school in 1975 and served as an adult learning center from 1980 to 1997.
 In the late 1990s, Richland One School District renovated the school to reclaim its original use, bringing it up to current educational standards while preserving its historical integrity.
 The renovated school contained a computer lab, internet access in each classroom, a piano lab, specially designed primary classrooms and a large multi-purpose room.
 Principal John DeFelice oversaw the transfer of approximately 230 students from McCants Elementary to Logan in January 2000.

-Logan currently houses just under 300 students in several programs.
-In addition to the traditional K-5 program, the school also houses a full-day child development program, four self-contained special education classes, and three Montessori classes.
-Logan subscribes to the Arts in the Basic (ABC) Curriculum, and the Logan Fine Arts Program includes dance instruction, piano keyboarding instruction, theater instruction, a steel drum band, three dance ensembles, four choruses and visual arts experiences including murals for the school and other art work throughout the community.
-Their PE program boasts an elementary archery team.
+Logan currently houses 300 students in several programs.
+In addition to the traditional K-5 program, the school also houses a full-day child development program, two self-contained special education classes, and five Montessori classes.
+Logan receives grant funds as one of the original Arts in the Basic (ABC) Curriculum sites.
+The Logan Fine Arts Program includes dance instruction, theater instruction, a steel drum band, two dance ensembles, two choruses, and visual arts experiences including murals for the school and other art work throughout the community.
+Their PE program boasts an elementary archery team, fitness team, running team, and disc golf team.
 Logan’s current campus features two memorial gardens planted by students and staff.

 Dr. Richard Moore served as principal from 2001 until his retirement in 2015, when he was succeeded by the current principal, Christopher Richards.
 In late 2013, Logan Elementary School celebrated its platinum jubilee.